Bergen County Military Divorce Lawyer

 The circumstances of a military service member’s career lead to uncommon legal questions, especially in the divorce process.
 It is important to hire a law firm with military divorce attorneys who know how to handle issues that may arise when you divorce a military spouse.

 The Bergen County, NJ military divorce lawyers at Arons & Solomon dedicate our practice to family law matters.
 Since we practice nothing else, we hone our expertise each day in all areas of divorce and family law.
 That includes military divorces.

 Clients in Bergen County have trusted our law office to handle their divorce and family law cases since Arons & Solomon was founded in 1995.
 We have over 200 years of collective experience guiding clients through the divorce process, giving us a deep understanding of how family law matters unfold in the state of New Jersey.
-If you need a New Jersey divorce lawyer, reach out today for your free consultation.
+If you need a New Jersey divorce lawyer, contact our law office today at (201) 487-1199 for your free consultation.

 How Our Bergen County Family Law Attorneys Can Help With Your Military Divorce

 When you know that divorce is your next life move for you and your military spouse, you need a military divorce lawyer.
 Your search for a military divorce attorney in Bergen County, NJ, ends right here at Arons & Solomon.

 We handle all issues involved in a military divorce.
 Typically, a military divorce will involve: